 With regard to political structure, Brunei operates under an absolute monarchy.
 The Sultan of Brunei functions as the head of government as well as the head of state and is advised by five councils.
 The nation has a dual legal system.
-When looking into doing business in any nation outside of one’s home nation, it is important to study the target country’s regulatory environment, their import and export procedures, tax considerations, and methods for establishing a presence in the new country.
+When looking into doing business in any nation outside of one’s home nation, it is important to study the target country’s regulatory environment, its import and export procedures, tax considerations, and methods for establishing a presence in the new country.

 Within Brunei, the Registry of Companies and Business Names (ROCBN), which functions under the Ministry of Finance, is responsible for all steps in registering and incorporating any business.
 The ROCBN will incorporate sole proprietorships, partnerships, public companies or private companies, but there are different registration requirements for each type, so it is important to thoroughly research the requirements for the specific business type one is planning to form within Brunei.

 Upon determining the type of business one aims to establish in Brunei and determining if the requirements are met for that type of business, there are a number of steps to follow before a company is completely incorporated and able to operate in Brunei.
 The procedure begins with the following steps:

 - 1. Register the business name via Brunei’s online Registry of Companies and Business Names (ROCB) and wait for approval of the name.

 - 2. ROCBN will then issue a certificate of incorporation after the following has been submitted:

 - a.
 List of directors along with their IDs and date of birth for each